aws-neuron/aws-neuron-eks-samples/sd_hf_serve/README.md

 Inference services need to be (1) reliable, (2) performant, and (3) cost-effective.
 Reliability involves quick and automatic recovering from hardware and software failures.
 Performant means low latency response to user requests that includes scaling compute accelerators seamlessly, quickly, and keeping resource utilization optimal and finally, releasing resources not needed.

-This solution describes an inference pipeline that implements reliable, performant and cost-effective AWS services using EC2 Inferentia instances.
+This solution describes a `stabilityai/stable-diffusion-2-1-base` [inference pipeline](oci-image-build) that implements reliable, performant and cost-effective AWS services using EC2 Inferentia instances.
+CodePipeline orchestrates CodeBuild DLC-based container images that are sourced in github repository and pushed to ECR.
+We compile the model with a [K8s batch/v1 Job](sd21-512-compile-job.yaml) that stores it in S3.
+Next, we deploy [K8s apps/v1 Deployment](sd21-512-serve-deploy.yaml) that pulls the model from S3 and instanciate it from images stored in ECR.
+Finally, we deploy [networking.k8s.io/v1 Ingress](sd21-512-serve-ingress.yaml) that builds AWS LoadBalancer and TargetGroups that auto discover the pods that power the Inference app (Gardio).
 ![alt text](./sdhfserve.png)

 For reliability, we use Karpenter.
 Karpenter node-pool manages Inferentia node lifecycle.
 Karpenter adds Inferentia nodes to handle unschedulable pods, schedules pods on those nodes, and removes them when not needed.